 Often, big ideas come out of long road trips.
 In 2010, two Chicago moms, Kristina Lowenstein and Catherine Tannen were driving their kids to camp when they shared a wish to do more community service with their families.
 Before having kids, they both actively volunteered but now it wasn’t so easy – their lives were hectic.
 They wanted to connect their kids to the issues they faced every day like hunger and pollution but struggled to find meaningful volunteer projects that welcomed people of all ages.

 We put families—not just individuals—at the forefront of our mission to effect change.
 Teens, toddlers, parents and grandparents have volunteered with us to build trails and hoop houses, prepare meals for the hungry, clean city beaches, bring cheer to hospital patients and more.
-Families from more than 60 Chicago-area neighborhoods have volunteered with us.
+Families from more than 60 Chicago communities have volunteered with us.

 The Honeycomb Project is dedicated to working with partner organizations who serve at-risk, homeless and low income individuals and families, and improving natural and recreational areas in under-served and impoverished neighborhoods.
 Our projects address critical issues: